 Counties provide necessary services and meet ever-increasing state mandates through property tax revenues.
-State funding for roads and mental health and disability services falls far short of the needs.
+State funding for roads and mental health services falls far short of the needs.
 Annually, adequate state support for local public health, the Environment First Fund, the Resource Enhancement and Protection (REAP) program, and emergency management are areas of concern for counties.
 In addition, the courts, local law enforcement, and county jails are enterprises that are funded with both state and local dollars.
 As the state determines how to manage its funding priorities, the legislature must understand that funding taken from local government will result either in significant cuts in services or in increased property taxes.
 Property tax credits represent a major issue.
 When the state reduces funding for property tax credits, but maintains the credit to the taxpayer, counties must raise property taxes to generate the difference.
 In essence, property tax payers fund their own credits.
 Adequate funding for the programs that counties provide is critical.
-Property tax credits in particular need to be funded at a level similar to FY 2015 and counties must be given the ability to adjust their levies if mental health property tax relief continues to be cut.
+Property tax credits should be fully funded, the commercial and industrial property tax backfill should be maintained, and counties must be given the ability to adjust their levies for mental health and disability services.